Issue-System/arch-as-code/au-design.md

     - must refer to valid components
     - must be referred to by >=1 decision (no orphan TDDs)
  - Stories
-    - must refer to >=1 valid requirements
+    - must refer to >=1 valid functional requirements
     - must refer to >=1 valid tdds
     - all tdds must have >=1 story
-    - all requirements must have >=1 story
+    - all functional requirements must have >=1 story

 ## How to visualize:
  - Some way to visualize the model in each branch is necessary